 Integration process for beneficiaries of international protection

 In Belgium, a civic integration trajectory is in place for newcomers.
 Policies relating to integration and the trajectory are designed and implemented at the regional level.
-Regional differences in the integration legislation exist, for example in the fee asked for the process or the target groups of integration.
-This section will focus on Flemish legislation.
-Recently, a new Flemish decree altering the 2013 decree on Flemish integration and civic integration policy was announced and partly implemented.
+Therefore, regional differences in the integration legislation exist, for example in the fee charged for the process or the target groups of integration.
+This section will focus on the legislation in Flanders and, although to a limited extent, on the Brussels-Capital Region.
+In 2021, a new Flemish decree altering the 2013 decree on Flemish integration and civic integration policy was announced and implemented.
 To understand the specificities of the new decree, an explanation of the current integration trajectory on a Flemish level is needed.